tushar-sharma/tushar-sharma.github.io/_posts/2020-04-11-demon-haunted-review-1.md

 </blockquote>
 <br>

 Here's a thought experiment.
-It might be insensitive but the hypothesis is protected under freedom of speech (I hope!).
-Gather one person from all religions of the world on the top of the highest skyscraper.
-And then throw them all simultaneously.
-Ask people of all religions to earnestly pray for the person of their religion.
-Correct prayers from the "only true" religion should save the persons.
-The gravity would somehow disappear for the right person & he will levitate & reach the ground unhurt.
+It might be insensitive but I hope the hypothesis are usually protected under freedom of speech.
+Assemble each person from all religions of the world on a plane & fly up to the Stratosphere.
+While close to 128,000 feet, throw all persons off the plane without parachute.
+In the meantime, ask people of all religions to earnestly pray for the person of their respective religion.
+Prayers for the "only true" religion should save the right person.
+Gravity would disappear allowing the person to levitate & reach the ground unhurt.

-You don't need to experimentally test this hypothesis.
-It's common sense.
-Laws of physics are the same for everybody.
-All religious people, atheists, agnostics, hippies, sinners, even animals obey the laws of physics.
-Gravity doesn't discriminate nor does the microbes.
-That's why currently every religious place, restaurants,  social gathering, etc has been suspended due to Coronavirus pandemic.
+If you have common sense you already know experimental result of this hypothesis.
+Laws of physics are never suspended for anyone.
+Even microbes doesn't discriminate.
+A pious person has equal chances of catching a flu like a sinner.
+That's the reason why all social gathering, church, temples, mosques, bus, trains, restaurants, etc have been suspended around the world during Coronavirus pandemic.

- If a person suffers from either Cholera, you may just pray or give him 500 mg of tetracycline.
-If he suffers from Schizophrenia, you could just pray or give him 500 mg of clozapine.
-Smallpox was eradicated from the world due to science, not religion.
+Carl Sagan explains how prayers are ineffective, "If a person suffers from Cholera, you could just pray or give him 500 mg of tetracycline.
+If he suffers from Schizophrenia, you could just pray or give him 500 mg of clozapine."
+There is no empircal evidence that prayers works other than placebo.

 I fail to understand why people romanticize the past.
 My mother often complains about how children in the past were more obedient.
-My grandfather uses to say that people lived in the past for more than a hundred years due to clean air & less pollution.
+My grandfather uses to say that people living in the past had a life span of more than hundred years due to pristine air.
 I agree that pollution & global warming are a recent crisis, but I fail to see how rosy life was thousands of years ago.

-Currently, the world is engulfed in coronavirus pandemic.
-The best prevention for coronavirus is just using ordinary soap to wash hands for 20 seconds.
-I wish our ancestors knew the germ theory of diseases.
-Life expectancy at birth was below 30 years even as lates seventeen century.

-A classic example is of Queen Anne, last Stuart monarch of eighteen century.
-She was pregnant eighteen times but only five children survived.
-Another royal example is of Mumtaj Mahal, 4th wife of Shan Jahan, Indian Mughal Emperor in the seventeenth century.
-She had thirteen children together.
-7 of the children died at birth or at a very young age.
+A classic example is of Queen Anne, British monarch of eighteen century.
+She was pregnant eighteen times out of which only five children survived.
+Another royal example is of Mumtaj Mahal, 4<sup>th</sup> wife of Shan Jahan, an Indian Mughal Emperor in the seventeenth century.
+She bore thirteen children.
+Seven of the children died at birth or at a very young age.

-If the royal families of the past had to endure the loss of their children during childbirth, it would be more gruesome for poor families.
-We should wonder how science has drastically improved life expectancy at birth with the invention of techniques like Cesarean delivery, vacuum-assisted vaginal delivery, etc.
+If the royal families of the past had to endure tragic pregnancies, I wonder how gruesome was childbirth for poor families.
+Techniques like Cesarean deliveries, vacuum-assisted vaginal deliveries, etc have save countless lives.

-Thought science has advanced humanity, it has also created lots of menance like
+Thought science has advanced humanity, it has also created lots of environmental disasters like

 1. Global warming
 2. Nuclear weapons